“Good theories are like maps.

 What do we do in order to ensure family cohesion and responsible ownership?
 And how do we ensure that the next generation is well prepared for their future role?

 What roles are there?
 And who should take on these roles?

 The answers will be recorded in a family constitution and a comprehensive strategy paper that will also include necessary steps for its implementation.

 The basics and mode of action of the Owner-Strategy are explained in more detail in Peter May’s book “Erfolgsmodell Familienunternehmen” (2012).

 Family businesses are different from other types of business.
 Consequently they need different business strategies, financing concepts and governance structures.

 Structures that will turn their specific strength into a competitive advantage as well as limiting their weaknesses.

-In my book “Erfolgsmodell Familieunternehmen” (2012), I further describe such structures and concepts.
+In Peter May’s book “Erfolgsmodell Familieunternehmen” (2012), he further describes such structures and concepts.